Watch this video and find out more about Tunisia

 What do you need to know to prepare your trip to Tunisia?

 International participants will need a passport valid for at least 90 days following their departure date from Tunisia.
 Please make sure your passport has blank visa pages.

-Participants from the following countries do not need a visa for a stay less than three months:
+Participants from the following countries do not need a visa for a stay of less than three months:

-Algeria, Andorra, Antigua, Argentina, Austria, Bahrain, Barbados, Belize, Belgium, Bermudas, Bosnia-Herzegovina, Brazil, Brunei, Bulgaria, Canada, Chile, Ivory Coast, Croatia, Denmark, Dominica, Spain, Fidji islands, Finland, France, Gambia, Greece, Guinea, Germany, Honduras, Hong Kong, Hungary, Ireland, Iceland, Italy, Japan, Kiribati, Kuwait, Libya, Liechtenstein, Luxembourg, Macedonia, Malaysia, Maldives, Mali, Malta, Morocco, Maurice Islands, Mauritania, Monaco, Montenegro, Niger, Norway, Oman, Netherlands, Portugal, Qatar, Romania, United Kingdom, Saint-Kitts et Nevis , Saint-Lucia, Solomon Islands, South Korea, Senegal, Serbia, Saudi Arabia, Seychelles, Slovenia, Sweden, Switzerland, Turkey, United Arab Emirates, USA, and Vatican city.
+Algeria, Andorra, Antigua, Argentina, Austria, Bahrain, Barbados, Belize, Belgium, Bermudas, Bosnia-Herzegovina, Brazil, Brunei, Bulgaria, Canada, Chile, Ivory Coast, Croatia, Denmark, Dominica, Spain, Fidji islands, Finland, France, Gambia, Greece, Guinea, Germany, Honduras, Hong Kong, Hungary, Ireland, Iceland, Italy, Japan, Kiribati, Kuwait, Libya, Liechtenstein, Luxembourg, Macedonia, Malaysia, Maldives, Mali, Malta, Morocco, Mauritius, Mauritania, Monaco, Montenegro, Niger, Norway, Oman, Netherlands, Portugal, Qatar, Romania, United Kingdom, Saint-Kitts et Nevis , Saint-Lucia, Solomon Islands, South Korea, Senegal, Serbia, Saudi Arabia, Seychelles, Slovenia, Sweden, Switzerland, Turkey, United Arab Emirates, USA, and Vatican city.
 Citizens from both Australia and South Africa can get a visa upon arrival.

-Entry visa costs around 30 EUR and is valid for 90 days.
+A visa costs around 30 EUR and is valid for 90 days.